-Lesser repercussions of appointing a ‘ghost’ or ‘double hatting’ compliance for too long go beyond an embarrassing FCA refusal to approve an appointment.
+Lesser repercussions of appointing a ‘ghost’ or ‘double hatting’ compliance officer for too long go beyond an embarrassing FCA refusal to approve an appointment.
 The firm’s governance arrangements could be called into question, leading the FCA to scrutinise its operations.
 Putting forward an obviously unsuitable compliance arrangement could cast doubt the firm’s leader’s suitability to hold an SMF.
 They might even be in breach of senior managers conduct rules COCON 2.2.2 and 2.2.3.

 On the other hand, going ahead with compliance recruitment as soon as your firm begins to need a dedicated specialist or to expand its team does not just avoid penalties and regulatory interventions.
 Good compliance professionals understand business too.
 They work with frontline teams, finding solutions and identifying opportunities.
 They protect your firm from external and internal bad actors, helping you to make money safely.

 At Rutherford, our compliance recruitment consultants know the market and exceptional practitioners in it.
 We understand that firms’ needs vary: this is why, through our numerous compliance recruitment strategies, we can source the right regulatory specialists for your firm.

 Jonathan Skerrett is a Director at Rutherford, the executive legal, financial crime, cyber and compliance recruitment specialists.